 The constellation of Orion appears upside down in the Southern Hemisphere -- say in Australia or New Zealand -- compared to how it appears in the Northern Hemisphere -- say in North America or Europe.

 Orthodox flat-earth teachings include a belief that the sun and moon are both small objects, approximately the same size, and both located about the same distance from the earth.
 Both are believed to rotate around the flat earth.
 Samuel Birley Rowbotham (1816-1884), a believer in fundamentalist Christianity, was the first major promoter in a flat earth in modern times.
 He used several pseudonyms: Tryon, S. Goulden, Parallax, and Dr. Birley.
-3 He was the first flat-earth believer to compute the diameter of the sun and moon's.
+3 He was the first flat-earth believer to estimate the diameter of the sun and moon in a flat Earth system.
 He estimated both to be about 32 miles.
 Many flat earthers still use this value.
 They further believe that both are about 3,000 miles from Earth.
 Meanwhile, astronomers believe the distance between the Earth and moon is about 239,000 miles or 384,400 km.
-The ratio of the two values is about 80.
+The two values differ by a factor of about 80.